kata-containers/kata-containers/architecture.md

 #### Machine accelerators

-Machine accelerators are architecture specific and can used to improve the performance and enable specific features of the machine types.
+Machine accelerators are architecture specific and can be used to improve the performance and enable specific features of the machine types.
 The following machine accelerators are used in Kata Containers:

-- nvdimm: This machine accelerator is x86 specific and only supported by `pc` and `q35` machine types. `nvdimm` is used to provide the root filesystem as persistent memory device to the Virtual Machine.
+- nvdimm: This machine accelerator is x86 specific and only supported by `pc` and `q35` machine types. `nvdimm` is used to provide the root filesystem as a persistent memory device to the Virtual Machine.

 Although Kata Containers can run with any recent QEMU release, Kata Containers